 Attempts at Retrieving the Safari Cat

 In 2002, Exotic Cattery launches a program to retrieve the forgotten Safari cat, a cat more difficult to breed than the Savannah.
 While the similar size of the Geoffroy’s cat and the domestic affords an easier mating, problems arise due to chromosomal differences.
 It is rare to have a female recognize her pregnancy as self and carry to term.
 There also appears to be a sex-linked lethal gene affecting the male kittens, making males extremely rare.
 In recent years the Safari program has been tabled, due to unforeseen behavioral anomalies within the breed.
-It was found that the Safari cats are quite inclined to go to the bathroom in water and will often retaliate by going elsewhere around the house if there is not water available.
-In addition, after a couple years of age many of the Safari cats tend to get quite territorial towards visitors into the home and have been known to show aggression towards them in an effort to “protect” their home and family.
+It was found that the Safari cats are quite inclined to go to the bathroom in water and will often retaliate by going elsewhere around the house if there is no water available.
+In addition, after a couple of years of age, many of the Safari cats tend to get quite territorial towards visitors into the home and have been known to show aggression towards them in an effort to “protect” their home and family.

 Although Bengal pioneers, Exotic Cattery no longer breeds the Bengal cat.
 In recent years the demand for the Savannah has become so great that all efforts have been focused towards creating the highest quality Savannahs possible alongside Servals and Caracals.

 Only the Best